-17. Suspension of Payments
+16. Suspension of Payments

-Payment under this Agreement may be suspended or terminated, or both, and Recipient may be subject to debarment if the CDFA determines that Recipient has breached the terms of this Agreement.
-Upon discovery of any violations of the Agreement terms and conditions, Recipient will be advised in writing of the terms breached and the reasons for imposing suspension of payments.
-A determination of breach may be appealed in writing and addressed to the CDFA, Legal Hearing and Appeals Office at:
+Reimbursement under this Agreement may be suspended or terminated, or both, and Recipient may be subject to debarment if CDFA determines that Recipient has breached the terms of this Agreement.
+A determination of breach may be appealed in writing and post marked within ten (10) business days of the date of notification, and addressed to CDFA, Legal Hearing and Appeals Office or emailed to CDFA.LegalOffice@cdfa.ca.gov.

-California Department of Food and Agriculture Attn: Legal, Hearing and Appeals Office 1220 N Street, Suite 400 Sacramento, CA 95814
+California Department of Food and Agriculture Legal Hearing and Appeals Office 1220 N Street Sacramento, CA 95814